 1. Administrative Irregularity in Postings

-The central issue is the “temporary” posting of Deputy Ranger Jagdamba Pathak as the Ranger of Baki Range for over four years.
-Under the Uttar Pradesh Forest Department’s transfer policy, such a long tenure in a single post—especially by a subordinate officer in a superior role—is a violation of standard governance protocols.
+At the centre of this issue, the department has kept Deputy Ranger Jagdamba Pathak as the Ranger of Baki Range on “temporary” charge for over four years.
+However, the Uttar Pradesh Forest Department’s transfer policy discourages such extended tenures in one post.
+This concern becomes sharper when a subordinate officer holds a superior role for years.

 2. The “Bureaucratic Ping-Pong”